Should Multiple Levels of Management Review Employee Appraisals or Other Formal Feedback?

 As a final reminder, all performance management processes should be set up with the goal to improve engagement and overall performance by the greatest number of employees.
 Depending on the industry your company competes in, and the culture of the company, making the best decisions may result from an internal focus group with the blessing of the executive team.
 Once you settle on a path, you’ll be ready to reach out to your performance management vendor to make sure your software fits with what you are trying to do.

 Would you like to share your ideas with us on this topic?
 If you don't currently use our software, click here to speak to a member of our team.
 If you do currently use our software and would like to read more about how to use Performance Pro for setting up formal approval processes, click here.
-You can also visit this page for all of your support options.
+You can also visit this page to connect with a support team member.

 « Return to "Performance Management"